pupil-labs/pupil-docs/alpha-lab/web-aois/index.md

 This data can be used to generate outcome metrics like time to first gaze (e.g., how long it took for the user to gaze at each AOI for the first time) or dwell time/total gaze duration (e.g., sum of the gaze sample durations, defined as the period between the timestamps of consecutive gaze samples).

 ::: tip
 Need guidance in calculating even more metrics for your website AOIs?
-Reach out to us via email at [by email](mailto:info@pupil-labs.com), on our Discord server, or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.
+Reach out to us [by email](mailto:info@pupil-labs.com), on our [Discord server](https://pupil-labs.com/chat/), or visit our [Support Page](https://pupil-labs.com/products/support/) for dedicated support options.
 :::

 <style scoped>